Unfortunately, there’s no such thing as a self cleaning turtle tank.

 The API Freshwater Master Test Kit has been my go-to kit for testing my aquarium water for years.

-As a responsible pet owner you should be aiming for the following:
+You should be aiming for the following:

 - Water pH: 6-8